What is Acupuncture?

 What does Acupuncture Cost?

-The cost is $45 per session and we also offer packages of Buy 5 Sessions, Get 1 Free OR Buy 8 Sessions, Get 2 Free.
+The cost is $100 per 60 minute session.
+Packages are available, Buy 5 Sessions, Get 1 Free OR Buy 8 Sessions, Get 2 Free.